 - Select MONO on your receiver.
 For reasons beyond the scope of this pamphlet, MONO signals travel farther and have less noise in them.

 - Buy a booster or amplifier for your existing antenna.
 Sometimes they work wonders, sometimes they just work.
 Boosters need a certain amount of signal to work with, otherwise they end up amplifying noise rather than audio.

 - Here is an “attic solution” offered by a listener of KSER near Seattle: “I installed a radio-TV antenna (a.k.a. yagi) in my attic.
 I have some string attached to it and can rotate it from a closet near the radio.
 I can position it for KSER or various TV stations.
 The vertical rod is a broomstick.
 I get about 90 degrees rotation.
 The advantage is that I’ve eliminated the expenses of mounting the antenna outdoors and a rotor, but I still have it in a relatively high place and can position it easily.”

 WERU has detailed plans for building your own antenna tuned specifically to WERU.
 In very fringe areas this antenna would provide significant improvement in reception.
 Another useful application of this antenna would be if you are experiencing interference from another station while trying to tune WERU.

-Here are the antenna plans (PDF format, 160 KB file size), and important notes about building such an antenna appear below.
+Here are the Antenna Plans (PDF format), and important notes about building such an antenna appear below.
 Special thanks to Jack Dice and Mark Roman for the plans and notes.

 - The critical dimensions (the lengths of the antenna elements and the spacing of them) were calculated using a formula obtained from an article in Popular Science circa 1956.
 A neighbor’s grandfather had snipped it out and saved it.
 He and I have both built antennas to receive WERU and we get very good reception.